 My set up using Gymcatch now creates a meeting ID when I create the class in my schedule.
 The link is accessible via the booking made and I can also choose when they get access and for how long.

 Once participants have all joined the meeting, all that’s left is to do is a quick intro and then jump straight into your session.
+I like to turn off the waiting room once I’ve started class so I don’t have to keep running up to the laptop to let latecomers in.

 Keep an eye out on your channels before the session incase anyone has any questions or trouble joining the meeting.
 Zoom also has a chat function; I imagine everyone will be too busy sweating to use this but you could potentially utilise it for a few minutes at the end if anyone has any questions.